 Best postcard app for simplicity – SnapShot Postcard

-Best postcard app for design—Ink
+Best postcard app for design—Postsnap

 On a quest for the best postcard app, I’ve put several of them to the following test.
-I downloaded each app to my iPhone and used them to create and send two postcards to myself from each: one with a photo from my iPhone 11 and another with a photo from my DSLR (a Sony A7III).
+I downloaded each app to my iPhone and used them to create and send two postcards to myself from each: one with a photo from my iPhone 15 and another with a photo from my DSLR (a Sony A7III).

+I sent the two postcards from each app in separate orders, and a couple of weeks apart, in an attempt account for variances in the postal service.
 Next, I documented the cards’ arrival dates and examined them for print quality and design.
 The individual results were as follows.

 The results